 In 2017, all the four ESA countries implemented their commitments, culminating in significant tariff cuts.
-The trade balance remained positive in favour of the ESA4, and there was sustained growth of exports, in particular from Madagascar, whereas exports from
+The trade balance remained positive in favour of the ESA4, and there was sustained growth of exports, in particular from Madagascar, whereas exports from Zimbabwe started growing.
+Exports have further potential through the implementation of domestic reforms and accompanying measures.
+Comoros signed the agreement in July 2017 and is expected to ratify it in 2018.
+Uncertainty remains as to the intentions of Zambia to sign the iEPA.

-&lt;sup>192 The full name of the agreement, 'Interim Economic Partnership Agreement' reflects the fact that the objective on both sides for an agreement in Eastern and Southern Africa was a comprehensive, regional agreement.
+192 The full name of the agreement, 'Interim Economic Partnership Agreement' reflects the fact that the objective on both sides for an agreement in Eastern and Southern Africa was a comprehensive, regional agreement.
 However, negotiations for a regional EPA with the ESA4 and seven other ESA countries have come to a halt, and the Commission focused its efforts on the agreement already implemented by the ESA4.

-&lt;sup>193 Comoros, Djibouti, Ethiopia, Eritrea, Sudan, Malawi and Zambia
+193 Comoros, Djibouti, Ethiopia, Eritrea, Sudan, Malawi and Zambia